The Daily Walk with Love

 Psalms 28 is a Psalm of David

-The Daily Walk with Love, November 10, 2017, by Paul Evans: God was so good as to lead me to this verse in June, 2016, when I first published it, and I came across it again today, so I wanted to share it with everyone again.
+The Daily Walk with Love (Link points at our Home page and blog) November 14, 2018, by Paul Evans: God was so good as to lead me to this verse in June, 2016, when I first published it, and I came across it again today, so I wanted to share it with everyone again.
 Besides their beautiful, poetic language (especially in the King James translation), I believe that the Psalms have great power to lead us to faith in God.
 I know that in my own life, I was not raised as a Christian but as agnostic, and that during the course of my life the Psalms were an important part of my faith journey.
 While the book of James is quite central to my ethics, Ephesians and Psalms are my very favorite books of the Bible.
 As I have an almost Buddhist set of ethics, Ephesians 4:31-32 especially speaks to me about the way God wants us to live our lives.
 Another Bible verse which has been at the forefront of my mind lately has been Proverbs 3:3, about the importance of truth and mercy to God.

 Please visit the Haven of Rest Ministries organization’s homeless shelter in Akron, Ohio’s website.
 Did you know that $1.92 buys a homeless man or woman a meal?
 Even $10 or $20 can make a difference in hardluck young men and women’s lives, could you open your heart and help?

 Unto thee will I cry, O LORD my rock; be not silent to me: lest, if thou be silent to me, I become like them that go down into the pit.

 2 Hear the voice of my supplications, when I cry unto thee, when I lift up my hands toward thy holy oracle.